johndoesthings2026/bamsucks/README.md

 - Adding more topic context, related links, or cross-references between cases.
 - Improving the Python generators or adding tests for `--check`.
 - Documentation improvements.
+- make sure just to max for seo and update the sitemap

 ![Ammon](ammon.png)